Scalable Quantum Monte Carlo Method for Polariton Chemistry via Mixed Block Sparsity and Tensor Hypercontraction Method: Results and Discussion

 Figure~\ref{fig:walltime} reports the measured CPU times and accuracy for exchange energy evaluation versus $N$ (in different dimensions) for three strategies: (i) pure CD (asymptotically $\mathcal{O}(N^{4})$), (ii) pure THC (super-cubic/sub-quartic due to the growth of the effective rank $\bar{R}$ at fixed tolerance), and (iii) the proposed mixed BS-THC scheme (cubic).
+Here, we report the exchange-only error, $\Delta E_x \equiv |\frac{E_x^{\mathrm{approx}} - E_x^{\mathrm{CD}}}{E_x^{\mathrm{CD}}}|$, where $E_x^{\mathrm{CD}}$ uses the CD Hamiltonian (same CD threshold) and $E_x^{\mathrm{approx}}$ additionally applies THC or mixed BS--THC to $\{L^\gamma\}$.
 Timings correspond to the exchange kernel only (setup costs for CD/THC factorizations are amortized) and were obtained with identical CD and THC thresholds across geometries to ensure a fair comparison.
 Power-law fits on a log-log scale yield slopes consistent with the expected asymptotics: the mixed BS-THC scheme exhibits $\beta_{\mathrm{hyb}}\approx 3$ within the fit uncertainty across 1D/2D/3D, while THC shows $\beta_{\mathrm{THC}}=3+\alpha$ with $0<\alpha<1$ reflecting $\bar{R}\sim N^{\alpha}$ (cf.\ Fig.~\ref{fig:averageranks}a), and CD approaches $\beta_{\mathrm{CD}}\approx 4$.
 Since a threshold of $10^{-6}$ is used to truncate the elements in the $L_\gamma$ tensor, the accuracy of the mixed BS-THC method surpasses that of the standard THC scheme.
 The efficiency of the mixed BS-THC scheme is expected to further improve with a larger threshold $\eta$.
 Consequently, Figure~\ref{fig:walltime} demonstrates that the mixed BS-THC scheme significantly improves computational efficiency without sacrificing accuracy, exhibiting consistent performance gains across 1D, 2D, and 3D systems.

 Memory usage mirrors the timing trends.
 Pure CD requires storing $O\times N\times N_\gamma=\mathcal{O}(N^{3})$ rotated intermediates and frequently becomes memory bound at larger $N$.
 Pure THC reduces storage per $L^\gamma$ to $\mathcal{O}(NR_\gamma)$ but inherits the same $\bar{R}(N)$ growth, yielding $\mathcal{O}(N^{2}\bar{R})$ overall.
 The mixed BS-THC scheme keeps high-rank vectors in block-sparse blocks with $\mathrm{NNZ}(L^\gamma)=\mathcal{O}(N)$ and compresses only the low rank tail, resulting in an overall $\mathcal{O}(N^{2})$ footprint.
 We note that the observed prefactor differences among 1D/2D/3D in Fig.~\ref{fig:walltime} track the average block degree $d$ (i.e., the number of neighbor blocks).
 The slopes remain geometry invariant because $d$ does not grow with $N$, but 2D/3D exhibit slightly larger constants than 1D.
 The mixed BS-THC scheme's combination of (i) constant-stencil block sparsity and (ii) bounded-rank THC therefore delivers robust $\mathcal{O}(N^{3})$ scaling with favorable prefactors and preserves accuracy at fixed thresholds, outperforming pure CD and pure THC well before the largest system sizes considered here.